Constructing knots with specified geometric limits: Background

 \subsection{Kleinian Groups}

-Recall that the ideal boundary of $\mathbb H^3$ is homeomorphic to $S^2$, which can be viewed as the Riemann sphere, and that the isometries of $\mathbb H^3$ correspond to M\"obius transformations acting on the boundary.
-We only consider orientation preserving M\"obius transformations here, which may be viewed as elements in $\PSL(2,\CC)$.
+Recall that the ideal boundary of $\mathbb H^3$ is homeomorphic to $S^2$, which can be viewed as the Riemann sphere, and that the group of isometries $\text{Isom}(\mathbb{H}^3)$ corresponds to the group of M\"obius transformations acting on the boundary.
+We mostly consider orientation preserving M\"obius transformations here, which may be viewed as elements in $\PSL(2,\CC)$.

 A discrete subgroup of $\PSL(2,\CC)$ is called a \emph{Kleinian group}.

 \begin{definition} A point $x \in S^2$ is a \emph{limit point} of a Kleinian group $\Gamma$ if there exists a point $y \in S^2$ such that $\lim_{n \to \infty} A_n(y) = x$ for an infinite sequence of distinct elements $A_n \in \Gamma$.
 The \emph{limit set} of $\Gamma$ is $\Lambda(\Gamma) = \{ x \in S^2 \mid x \text{ is a limit point of $\Gamma$} \}.$